 Skip to main content

 End Close is a reconciliation platform that helps you match financial records across different systems.
 You push data from your various sources into End Close, define rules for how records should match, and the platform automatically reconciles them.
-The API is organized around three core resources: Data Sources, Records, and Property Definitions.
+The API is organized around three core resources: Data Streams, Records, and Property Definitions.
 Together, these let you model your financial data, push it into End Close, and track reconciliation status.

-Data Sources
+Data Streams

 Example